rspamd/rspamd/doc/faq.md

 ```

 ### How to sign maps
-From rspamd 1.2 each map can have digital signature using `EdDSA` algorithm.
-To sign a map you can use `rspamadm signtool` and to generate signing keypair - `rspamadm kaypair -s -u`:
+From rspamd version 1.2 onwards, each map can have a digital signature using the `EdDSA` algorithm.
+To sign a map you can use `rspamadm signtool` and to generate a signing keypair - `rspamadm kyypair -s -u`:

 ```ucl
 keypair {